 Try not to panic too much: change is often difficult when you’re not entirely sure of the destination or your ability to get to it.

-I first accepted I had suffered from depression at the end of March 2016.
+I first accepted I had suffered from depression for most of my life at the end of March 2016.
 It took 18 months for me to start to properly deal with it.
 Perhaps I was easily distracted, but Brexit and then Grenfell felt like worthy causes to be involved with – and Grenfell did lead to my doing a course on mental-health 1st-aid.
 Sometimes you get what you need despite yourself.

 I spent months pitching between writing and prevarication.
 Along the way, I had to confront many memories and things that I had been unknowingly avoiding for far too long.
 And at the end, when I was done with the writing, scared of the possible aftermath, I spent weeks avoiding the decision of whether I would share it or not.